 It wouldn't have occurred to me until recently as I got further into the world of fluid labels and binary rejection, but many of my relationships with men, I would characterize as "romances."
 Non-sexual (at least all of them so far).
 But romances nonetheless.
 I wanted to spend time with them, made gestures, paid for things if they couldn't.
 In many cases they were as important or more so than my romantic or sexual relationships.
 Sometimes there were difficult fights and even, in some cases, breakups after a fashion.
 And I would be sick during our periods of estrangement.
 There weren't sexual dynamics, but "platonic" doesn't quite cut it and "bromance" is too chic and overused.

 Of course more and more as time went on and I rejected the heteronormative assumptions I'd been raised with, I would consider what affection (beyond the hi/bye hugs) would look like with these men (usually quite pleasant).
 Eventually I'd even think about sex.
-Not that I was attracted to them necessarily, but with that trust and intimacy of friendship, if they wanted to "play" as sort of an extension of that deep friendship (or certainly if they wanted to have me join them playing with someone I was more conventionally attracted to), I probably would.
+Not that I was attracted to them necessarily, but with that trust and intimacy of friendship, if they wanted to "play" as sort of an extension of that deep friendship (or certainly if they wanted to have me join them playing with someone I both trusted and was more conventionally attracted to), I probably would.

 It would very likely be a case of wanting to make them happy and not being so much into anything myself, but I could see it happening.